b-ptn/bao-privacy/README.md

 We do not require users to provide personal data such as name, email, phone number, or location.

-We comply with GDPR (EU) and Vietnam Law 13/2023/NĐ-CP regarding data privacy.
+We comply with GDPR (EU) and Vietnam Government Decree 13/2023/NĐ-CP regarding data privacy.

 This app is not targeted at children under 13.

 For any questions about this Privacy Policy, please contact us using the contact email.

-Dated Monday, Dec.
-15, 2025
+Dated Wednesday, Dec.
+17, 2025